 We are excited to announce our 2019 – 2020 season A Wrinkle in Time December 6th and 7th 2019 and Shrek the Musical March 27th and 28th, 2020.

 Concert Band and Percussion Ensemble are offered as after school programs.
 Students perform in various concerts throughout the year.

 IMO offers Art as part of enrichment for all elementary students.
 Middle and High School students may also select Art as an elective.
 In addition, Art Club meets after school.

-Innovation Montessori in The Arts yearly fundraiser is Arteco Festival held each Spring.
-Arteco is a festival of music, food, and artistic exploration and learning.
+Our yearly fundraiser is IMO FESTIVAL of the ARTS held each Spring.
+It is a festival of music, food, and artistic exploration and learning.
 Please mark Saturday, March 7, 2020 as we transform our campus into an immersive experience in the arts fun for the whole family!

 Want to volunteer or be a sponsor or vendor for this awesome event?
 Please contact email@example.com for information.

 Here is Innovation Montessori in The Arts master calendar with our programs: